ty-hongjy/rails-chat-tutorial-jruby/README.md

 # Rails chat application for jruby
-Code of the rails chat tutorial from [iridakos.com],modify for jruby 9.2.14.0
+Code of the rails chat tutorial from [iridakos.com],modify for jruby 9.2.14.0 . rails version is 5.2.4.2.
 # MIT License

 Permission is hereby granted, free of charge, to any person obtaining a copy